adelasantosd/normtrace-disability-rights/references/frameworks/legal-argumentation.md

 ### I — Issue

 Identify the legal problem with precision.

-The issue should not be framed vaguely as “the law is deficient”, but more specifically, for example: “the domestic legal instrument omits an enforceability mechanism for right X, which limits practical access for subgroup Y”.
+The issue should not be framed vaguely as “the law is deficient”, but more specifically, for example:

+> “The domestic legal instrument omits an enforceability mechanism for right X, which limits practical access for subgroup Y.”

 ### R — Rule

 Identify the applicable norm or set of norms:

-- **Primary norm**: relevant constitutional provision or treaty article.
+- **Primary norm**: relevant constitutional provision or article of the relevant international legal instrument.
 - **Interpretive norm**: General Comment, case law, concluding observation, or other relevant interpretive material.
-- **Applicable principles**: *pro persona*, progressivity, non-discrimination, non-regression, equality, accessibility, participation, or other relevant principles.
+- **Applicable principles**: *pro persona*, progressivity, non-discrimination, non-regression, equality, accessibility, participation, autonomy, or other relevant principles.

 ### A — Application